 where the supremum is taken over all unit line segments $\tau$ centered at $x$, and $\tau^\delta$ denotes the $\delta$-neighborhood of $\tau$.
-In the paper, it was also observed that lower bounds on the dimension of Nikodym sets can be obtained from $L^p$-bounds for the Nikodym maximal function.
-See, e.g. \cite{Mattila2015}, for more on Kakeya and Nikodym sets and interplay between geometric measure theory and Fourier analysis.
+Lower bounds on the dimension of Nikodym sets can be obtained from $L^p$-bounds for the Nikodym maximal function.
+See, e.g., \cite{Mattila2015} for more on Kakeya and Nikodym sets and the interplay between geometric measure theory and Fourier analysis.